AurlinD/tinyurl/README.md

 - Node.js
 - Express
 - EJS
-- bcryptjs
 - body-parser
-- cookie-session
+- cookie-parser

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` or `npm start` command.